R&B Music of 1980s and 1990s

 Best 80s R&B Male Singers and 90s R&B Male Artists

 80s R&B male singers, along with 90s R&B male artists, are within the genre of Rhythm and Blues, which is music that keeps you in your feelings.
-With words that pierce through the walls that you have created to lock all that energy you see as negative out, and tunes that have you smiling and slow dancing with yourself in your sitting room with a glass of wine in your hand, cheap or expensive.
+With words that pierce through the walls that you have created to lock all that energy you see as negative out, and tunes that have you smiling and slow dancing with yourself in your sitting room with a glass of wine in your hand or with a love one.

 Top 20 80s R&B Male Singer / 90s R&B Male Artists:

-New Edition.
-Their start in the beginning of the 1980s, features Bobby Brown, Michael Bivens and others.
-Had multiple platinum selling records in the 1980s and 1990s.
+3. New Edition.
+Their start in the beginning of the 1980s, which featured Bobby Brown, Michael Bivens and others, had multiple platinum selling records in the 1980s and 1990s.

-R. Kelly.
-Despite all of the controversy, R.Kelly is probably the greatest selling male R&B artists of all-time with over 10 platinum selling albums and number one hits.
+4. R. Kelly.
+Despite all of the controversy, R.Kelly is probably the greatest selling male R&B artists of all-time with over 10 platinum selling albums and numerous number one hit singles.

-Gerald Levert.
-With music talents running deep through his blood, since his father was part of the O’Jays, would create his own separate career that became well acclaimed, from “Private Line” to “In My Songs”.
+9. Gerald Levert.
+With music talents running deep through his blood, since his father was part of the O’Jays, Gerald Levert would create his own separate career that became well acclaimed, from “Private Line” to “In My Songs”.

-Joe.
-While his first album was “Everything”, not until the follow two, “All That I Am” and “My Name is Joe”, did he receive recognition and
+14. Joe.
+While his first album was “Everything”, not until the following two, “All That I Am” and “My Name is Joe”, did he receive recognition and true success within his career.

-Bell Biv Devoe.
-Big in the early 90s with the classic album Poison.
+15. Bell Biv Devoe.
+One of the largest R&B acts of the early 1990s, especially with the classic album Poison.

-112. One of Bad Boys Records first R&B group who were able to work with Notorious BIG and release classic songs like “Peaches and Cream”.
+19. 112.
+One of Bad Boys Records first R&B groups who were able to work with Notorious BIG and release classic songs like “Peaches and Cream”.

 Honorable Mention 90s R&B Male Artists / 80s R&B Male Singers